soupwaylee/soupwaylee.github.io/src/markdown-pages/group-representation-with-matrices.md

 $$ D(314) =  \begin{pmatrix} 0 & 0 & 1 & 0 \\ 0 & 1 & 0 & 0 \\ 0 & 0 & 0 & 1 \\ 1 & 0 & 0 & 0 \end{pmatrix}. $$

-Note that this we have not proven the group representation for $S_5$, but only verified it for this specific instance.
+Note that we have not actually proven the group representation for $S_4$, but only verified it for this specific instance.

 Interestingly, we can even express and represent simple addition $(\R, +)$ using matrix multiplication.
 We simply need to find a representation matrix $D(\cdot)$, such that $D(a) \cdot D(b) = D(a+b)$ where $a, b$ are scalars in $\R$.
 If we ponder about it for a second (or longer), we find that